FabioChiodini/ProjectSpawntck/README.md

 *Credits to komljen for the kubernetes yaml files for deploying ELK*

 # ProjectSpawnSwarmtck
-Project to Spawn a titanium crucible (receiver + multiple honeypots) installation in an automated way across different Clouds (AWS and GCP) using Docker containers, Kubernetes, Cloud Foundry, project riff (optional) supported by basic Service Discovery.
+Project to Spawn a titanium crucible (ELK stack + multiple honeypots) installation in an automated way across different Clouds (AWS and GCP) using Docker containers, Kubernetes, Cloud Foundry, project riff (optional) all supported by basic Service Discovery.
 - A script provisions a Kubernetes cluster on GCP (optionally this can be done on top of Pivotal Container services (PKS))
 - An ELK stack gets started in Kubernetes (GKE)
 - Honeypot instances are started in Cloud Foundry (leveraging Pivotal Web services or any cloud foundry based service)